 Canada is close to my heart.
 It’s where I did my first season and I love it there.

 Due to Covid-19, the Canadian Government updated its Working Holiday Visa process before opening visa applications this year.
 This update means that you need a job offer from a local company (e.g ski school) to get drawn from the pool of applicants and invited to apply for the visa.
 This is a significant change to the process, which has really reduced the number of people that are eligible to apply for the visa.
 However, there are limited jobs available in ski schools and therefore it can be challenging to arrange.

 By taking a Snowminds course with a job placement included, such as the 3-week ski instructor course in Canada, you will be set up with employment with a ski school before departure.
 Therefore, once you have a job offer from your ski school you can apply for a Working Holiday Visa.
 The visa process typically takes around 2-3 months.
 If you’re keen to get to Canada this winter, you need to be quick, as places are limited and most courses are already filled.
 This course typically starts in November.

-You can read more here about all the courses in Canada.
+You find can read more here about all the courses in Canada.